+Access settlement is also a critical part of the full OFA, and AEMO intends to use the model and knowledge it has developed to assist the AEMC to complete their work under their terms of reference.
 While we do not propose to develop Rule changes at this stage, we will collaborate with the AEMC on the preparation of any Rules or drafting instructions relevant to AEMO's functions should the AEMC progress them.

-The TOR from SCER also ask AEMO to consider any required changes to the Settlement Residue Auction (SRA) arrangements as a result of the proposal to replace them with a Firm Interconnector Right (FIR) procured via a short-term firm access auction (STFA).
+The TOR from SCER also ask AEMO to consider any required changes to the settlement residue auction (SRA) arrangements as a result of the proposal to replace them with a firm interconnector right (FIR) procured via a short-term firm access auction (STFA).
 These new concepts are being developed by the AEMC.
-This report proposes a planned phase-out of the current arrangements should the OFA proposal be adopted.
+Our report describes a planned phase-out of the current arrangements should the OFA proposal be adopted.

-AEMO has prepared a list of information releases that it considers would be useful for participants affected by access settlement, which can be found in Appendix B.
+AEMO has also prepared a list of information releases that it considers would be useful for participants affected by access settlement, which can be found in Appendix B.